Skip to main content

 Overview/Objective

-Researchers at Oak Ridge National Laboratory (ORNL) have initiated a one-of-a-kind project to create the first central repository for geo-referenced and -attributed data on fish passage facilities at hydropower installations across the United States.
-ORNL is partnering with fish passage engineers at the US Fish and Wildlife Service and the National Oceanic and Atmospheric Administration, as well as hydropower experts at the Low Impact Hydropower Institute.
+Researchers at Oak Ridge National Laboratory (ORNL) are addressing this gap by developing the first centralized, geo-referenced database of fish passage facilities at hydropower installations across the United States.
+In collaboration with experts from the US Fish and Wildlife Service, the National Oceanic and Atmospheric Administration, and the Low Impact Hydropower Institute, ORNL aims to provide stakeholders with the data they need to ensure the effective design, construction, and operation of fish passage systems.

 Water tank with fish